-- Road side trash (Page 9) collected from the right of way by the Greene County Highway Department - Trash and debris in street gutters (Page10) swept by street sweeper trucks which sweep all residential streets in unincorporated Greene County - Fuel from vehicle fueling operations (Page12) with spill prevention outlined in both the Operation and Maintenance Manual and monthly inspection of fuel dispensers detailed in Sections 3.3.1 and 3.3.2 on pages 15 and 16 of the SPCC Plan. - Floatables also include petroleum products from above ground petroleum storage units at the Clifton facility.
+- Road side trash (Page 9) collected from the right of way by the Greene County Highway Department and disposed of in the sanitary landfill. - Trash and debris in street gutters (Page10) swept by street sweeper trucks which sweep all residential streets in unincorporated Greene County on an approximately four to six week rotation.
+All street sweeper debris is transferred directly into a dump truck at the Clifton Facility and taken to the City of Springfield's sanitary landfill for disposal. - Fuel from vehicle fueling operations (Page12) with spill prevention outlined in both the Operation and Maintenance Manual and monthly inspection of fuel dispensers detailed in Sections 3.3.1 and 3.3.2 on pages 15 and 16 of the SPCC Plan. - Floatables also include petroleum products from above ground petroleum storage units at the Clifton facility.
 Petroleum storage facilities are protected from exposure to stormwater and have secondary containment and are inspected monthly as specified in Section 3.3.1 and 3.3.2 of the SPCC Plan.
 Sections 3.3.1 and 3.3.2 of the SPCC plan are accessible on page 15 and 16 of the PDF document at https://greenecountymo.gov/files/PDF/file.pdf?id=36486